Topics we will cover in this section:

 Health Maintenance Organization (HMO)

-- In most HMO plans, you generally receive care from a primary doctor or other healthcare provider within your plan’s network.
+- In most HMO plans, you generally receive care from a primary doctor or another healthcare provider within your plan’s network.

 - Exceptions for out-of-network care include emergency care, out-of-area urgent care, and out-of-area dialysis.